Broun's Balanced Budget Amendment

-Our nation’s debt recently passed $14 trillion, having more than doubled in less than a decade.
-The 2008 $700 billion bailout and the $787 billion "stimulus" bill have added record amounts to our obligations with no end in sight.
+Our nation’s debt is fast approaching $17 trillion, and we continue to borrow 40 cents of every dollar the federal government spends.
+Our federal deficit is at least $1.67 trillion more than we will take in this year alone.
 The unfortunate reality is that our unsustainable debt imposes significant costs on you every day and will only continue to get worse if Congress doesn't rein in out-of-control spending.

 We must act to constitutionally protect future generations of Americans from excessive federal debt.
 Today, forty-nine states have balanced budget requirements, most of which are written into their constitutions.
 It is time that Congress abides by the same restrictions that states have placed on themselves.

 Improvements in my Balanced Budget Amendment: